What You Can Do To Make It Better

 Unfortunately, there has not been a cure developed for emphysema, but that does not mean that the disease cannot be treated.
 The first recommendation by any pulmonary physician is to advise individuals to stop smoking and stay away from smoke-filled locations.
 Many physicians also prescribe a combination of bronchodilators and steroids to help expand the airways, thus allowing more airflow to and from the lungs and reducing shortness of breath.
 Emphysema is also commonly treated with a series of pulmonary rehabilitation (aerobic exercise) and nutritional support.
 For people in the most severe stages of emphysema, supplemental oxygen is also used for treatment—ranging from occasional use to 24/7 use.
 Most invasively, a physician may suggest a lung transplant, but this often has limited availability and challenging requirements for eligibility.
 Sadly no treatment improves lung function, but rather deter the progression of the disease…until now.

-Stem Cell Therapy for Emphysema
+Cellular Therapy for Emphysema